Fur0rem/StreamGraphAnalysis/README.rst

 - Number of links : Section 4
 - Node duration : Section 4
 - Link duration : Section 4

+(These were implemented in previous commits but have not been ported for generic streams yet)
 - Uniformity : Section 4
 - Compactness : Section 4
 - Density : Section 5